MJousse/R_Workshop_Intro_to_R/README.md

 > Each workshop will have its own needs, so these are only broad recommendations.
 Consider the organization of the code and legibility as a must.
 If possible avoid expaining on top a sh/py/r scripts without annotations/clear documentation and use notebooks with separated blocks.

 #### Data
-* Be mindful about the dataset size and computational times in normal computers as not everyone will have the same computer power.
+* Be mindful about the dataset size and computational times in normal computers as not everyone will have the same computational power.
 Provide the smallest possible dataset to have results: subsets of the genome, small tables/txts files, etc.

 #### For command-line UNIX-based workshops
 * Provide the code in a markdown format (and html or pdf) so that participants can copy and paste the commands directly to the terminal